annacredoai/tools/tools/dashboard-app/README.md

 - **Time Range Filter**: Select different time ranges (7d, 30d, 90d, 1y) to see metrics for different periods
 - **Automatic Refresh**: The dashboard fetches fresh data whenever you change the time range
-- **Loading States**: The dashboard shows a loading indicator while fetching data from GitHub
+- **Loading States**: The dashboard shows a progress bar while fetching data from GitHub
 - **Error Handling**: If there's an issue with the API or configuration, you'll see an error message with a retry button
+- **Contributor Details**: Click on any contributor in the table to see a detailed breakdown of their PRs
+- **Recent Activity**: Scroll down to see the latest PRs for each repository

 ## Development